cucapra/braid/docs/basics.md

       n + m;
     add(12.0, 30.0)

+There are also tuples (product types), which use Rust-like constructor and destructor syntax:

+    let t = 42, "the answer";
+    t.0

 ## Interoperation via `extern` {#extern}

 The language can also interoperate with JavaScript.
 Use `extern` to declare something from JavaScript land: